JedEatSnax/CollegeProjects/Projects Folder/Data Structures (C++)/Singly Linked List/README.md

 ## Overview
 Using an object-oriented approach, this project implements a **singly linked list** in C++.
 The linked list supports common operations such as inserting and deleting nodes at various positions and displaying the list.
 A destructor is also implemented to ensure that all dynamically allocated memory is properly released when the list is no longer used.

+## Midterms Analysis
+After running the program 5 times, `printMemoryUsage()` shows an average of 3454.4 KBs peak RAM usage.
+In addition, the program was run 5 times on [JDoodle](https://www.jdoodle.com/online-compiler-c++) and was compiled and executed in an average of 1.605 sec

 ## Code Snippet
 ```cpp
 int main() {